-So = total score of bid under consideration

-Ms = maximum possible score
+So = total score of bid under consideration Ms = maximum possible score

-The percentage of each panel member should be added and divided by the number of panel members to establish the average percentage obtained by each bidder for functionality.

-• Second stage - Evaluation in terms of the 80/20 or 90/10 preference point systems

-Only bids that achieve the minimum qualifying score / percentage for functionality must be evaluated further in accordance with the 80/20 or 90/10 preference point systems prescribed in Preferential Procurement Regulations.
-[Guidance on the evaluation of bids in terms of the 80/20 or 90/10 preference points systems is provided in paragraph 14 of this Policy].
+- 15.1.4.
+The percentage of each panel member should be added and divided by the number of panel members to establish the average percentage obtained by each bidder for functionality. - 15.2.
+Second stage Evaluation in terms of the 80/20 or 90/10 preference point systems - 15.2.1.
+Only bids that achieve the minimum qualifying score / percentage for functionality must be evaluated further in accordance with the 80/20 or 90/10 preference point systems on the evaluation of bids in terms of the 80/20 or 90/10 preference points systems

-EVALUATION OF BIDS BASED ON A STIPULATED MINIMUM THRESHOLD FOR LOCAL PRODUCTION AND CONTENT 13.
+16. EVALUATION OF TENDERS BASED ON A STIPULATED MINIMUM THRESHOLD FOR LOCAL PRODUCTION AND CONTENT